-Although in the early years of the RGT it was important to make a distinction between the instrument of exchange (the "credit") and money - not least to avoid the danger of falling into the desperate clutches of the taxation department - some areas of theoretical thought, such as "the Economic Journal of Non-Money" in April 1998, to which well known academic authorities had contributed, increased the interest for the social phenomenon that is money.
-This is suggested in Ernesto Sabato's text -money is just an absurd promise- an extract from his "Report on the Blind" 1955, thus opening both within and outside the Network a new door for semantic and epistemological discussion.
+Although in the early years of the RGT it was important to make a distinction between the instrument of exchange (the "credit") and money - not least to avoid the danger of falling into the desperate clutches of the Taxation Department - some areas of theoretical thought and a few well known academic members and started looking at the initiative and increased their interest for the social phenomenon of bartering networks ("clubes de trueque").

+Another relevant approach to our discussion, still far from Economics, is the one provided by famous physicist and awarded novelist Ernesto Sabato in his "Report on the Blind"(1955), in which money is just an absurd promise, thus opening a new door for semantic and epistemological discussion about the meaning of Red Global de Trueque.

-" We began to walk towards the Rue Cangallo... "
+"We began to walk towards the Street Cangallo..."

-" The silence and solitude possessed the striking presence of the Bank district at night time.
+"The silence and solitude possessed the striking presence of the Bank district at night time.
 A lonelier and quieter district in the evening than any other, probably, because of the enormous contrast to the violent effervescence that you find there during the day; the noise, the swarming, the constant fussing, the crowd that bustles about during office hours.

 But also, very probably, because of the holy solitude which reigns in these places when money is at rest.
 When the last manager, the last employees have left, when this trying and somewhat ridiculous task is finished, during which some poor fellow who earns only a little money watches millions pass through his hands, so that veritable crowds deposit, with infinite precautions, little pieces of paper with magical powers that other crowds withdraw at other counters, with the opposite precautions...
 Procedures tinged with delusion and magic, even if they - the believers - consider themselves to be realistic and practical people, since they accept these rather dirty pieces of paper, where, with great attention, you can make out a sort of absurd promise, according to which a man who doesn't even sign it himself undertakes, in the name of the State, to give no one knows what in exchange for the little piece of paper.

 What's strange is that these individuals are happy with a promise, since nobody, that I know, has ever demanded that this undertaking be fulfilled.
 Even more amazing, is this other paper - even dirtier - but even more absurd - by which another man promises to exchange a certain quantity of these dirty little pieces of paper: a bit like madness but squared.
 And all this in the name of something that no one has ever seen and which - it would appear - remains deposited somewhere, above all in the United States, in some steel caves.
-Moreover all that is but a story of religion that we mark with the use of words such as credit and trust.
+Moreover, all that is but a story of religion that we mark with the use of words such as credit and trust."

-As far as fertile interpretation is concerned, it seems fair to us to pay homage to the memory of Michel Tavernier, a naval engineer, inventor and French philosopher, founder of AISE (Association Internationale pour le Soutien de l'Ecosophie), creator of objects and concepts, audacious in his approach, who first told us - "The Red Global de Trueque has minted its own money!
-You have created a social money!"
-Tavernier, for whom the official currency is not legal! - reminds us that, already at the time of Louis XIV, his adviser Pesant Boisguillebert, often considered as the father of macroeconomics, declared that money bound to interest was ...a "criminal money".
+As far as fertile interpretations are concerned, it seems fair to us to pay homage to the memory of Michel Tavernier, a naval engineer, inventor and French philosopher, founder of AISE (Association Internationale pour le Soutien de l'Ecosophie), creator of many original objects and concepts, audacious in his approach, who first told us "The Red Global de Trueque has printed its own money!".
+Tavernier, for whom the official currency is not legal, reminds us that, already at the time of King Louis XIV, his adviser Pesant Boisguillebert, often considered as the father of macroeconomics, declared that "money bound to interest was "criminal" money"...
+Today, the demand for interest-free money is present in a number of groups and social movements, often inspired by the work of Silvio Gesell, who incidentally lived and made a fortune in Argentina.